rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Is it even possible?

-R is a great language for doing statistics and data science, but it is not designed to develope games.
+R is a great language for doing statistics and data science, but it is not designed to develop games.
 So obviously writing games in R is more a fun project.
-During the corona-lockdown I hat a lot of time and started getting interested into this topic.
+During the corona-lockdown I had a lot of time and started getting interested into this topic.
 I found out, that there are some games written in R that are running in the R console:

 * [The Secret of Landusia](https://lucidmanager.org/data-science/text-adventure/) - A Text Adventure in the R Language
 * [Tenliner Cave Adventure](https://lucidmanager.org/data-science/tenliner-cave-adventure/) - Miniature Text Adventure Ported From the ZX81
 * [Hangman](https://sites.google.com/site/marekhlavac/computer-games-written-in-r) - Classic Hangman Game

+Other games uses the plot-window like [{fun}](https://cran.r-project.org/package=fun), [{Snake}](https://cran.r-project.org/web/packages/Snake/index.html).
+I even found a R game written in [Shiny](https://chasemc.shinyapps.io/PONG/).

-[Here](https://lucidmanager.org/tags/r-games/) I found a nice collection of Games writen in R
+[Here](https://lucidmanager.org/tags/r-games/) I found a nice collection of Games writen in R.

 So, yes it is possible!

 ## Text Input / Output

-Base R has the functionality to input text and write text to the console.
+Base R provide functions for reading a line and writing text to the console.

 ```R
 name <- readline("your name = ")
 cat("Hello ", name)
 ```

-So, thats probably all you need to write an text adventure.
-But I wanted to add at least some color and some sounnd.
+So, thats probably all you need to write a text adventure.
+But I wanted to add at least some color and some sound.

 ## Color

-To get some color output in the console, I used the package {cli}, that provides basic functions to control the color of the console-output.
+To get some color output in the console, I used the package {cli}.
 You can select the foreground using col_{color}() and the background-color using bg_{color}().

 ```R
 library(cli)